matteron/buildspace/README.md

 #### `.setDefaultTemplate(TemplateConstructor)`
 This function takes a template class and sets buildspace to auto assign it to any page registration without a template specified.

-#### `.bulkRegister(pageArray)`
+#### `.bulkRegister(pageArray, template?)`
 The function will loop through the provided page array and register all of them using the default template.

-#### `.addPreprocessor(callback)` and `addPostprocessor(callback)`
-These two functions will setup buildspace to run the callbacks before and after the main build process runs respectively.
-They will pass the current instance of buildspace to the callback function so you can use any of it's properties.
+Optionally you may pass a Template class into this function to be used instead of the default.

 ### Options